miha-stopar/twitterclassifier/README.rst

 Training data
 =====

-Once categories are defined and tweets are extracted - the Train button at the bottom of the page should be used to run the machine learning algorithm.
+Once categories are defined and tweets are extracted Train button should be used to run the machine learning algorithm.
 Python library scikit-learn is used for data cleaning and machine learning (see *traincategories.py* inside
 */path/to/twitterclassifier/twclassifier/ccore* for more details).